 Sledding in Spitzingee near Munich.

-I remember as a kid growing up in a small town in Alaska, we used to have miles of sledding hills at our doorstep.
+I remember growing up in a small town in Alaska, we used to have miles of sledding hills at our doorstep.
 I would suit up and sled out for hours of fun.
 I never dreamed that I would be living in a European city with sledding in the central part of town!
 There are three main sledding hills in Munich.
-The first is in the Englischergarten at Monopteros – this is on Google maps.
+The first is in the Englischergarten at Monopteros, which you can find on Google maps.
 The other two are located at Olympiaberg and Luitpoldhügel.
-Olympiaberg has a tube run as well, so you can race down in a tube.
-Sleds are not provided at these locations, but you can buy a cheap butt seat for sledding at any sporting goods store, just make sure to give it to a family on the hill if you’re only in town visiting and plan on throwing it away.
+Olympiaberg has a tube run, so you can race down in a tube.
+Sleds are not provided at these locations, but you can buy a cheap butt seat for sledding at any sporting goods store; just make sure to give it to a family on the hill if you’re only in town visiting and plan on throwing it away.

-My favorite sledding area is actually a snow-filled day trip from Munich for extreme sledding in the Alps.
-Here you hike up a small winding path and at the top, you can warm up with beer and food before beginning your descent down.
-You pay 2 Euro for a traditional wooden toboggan rental.
-You sled down the same path you hiked up and it is quite the ride, lasting about 7-10 minutes.
+My favorite sledding area is a snow-filled day trip from Munich for extreme sledding in the Alps.
+Here you hike up a small winding path, and at the top, you can warm up with beer and food before beginning your descent.
+You pay 2 euros for a traditional wooden toboggan rental.
+You sled down the same path you hiked up, and it is quite the ride, lasting about 7-10 minutes.
 Drop the sled off at the bottom and head home.
-Find out more about this winter day trip from Munich in my full detailed post.
+In my full detailed post, find out more about this winter day trip from Munich.

 3. Enjoy Ice Skating in Munich City Center